parveenvyas/parveenvyas.github.io/README.md

 |16-07-2024|Prof.Nisha masson|English quiz about Vocabulary, |
 |16-07-2024|         |English Quiz about Jumble words,personality ,and many more
 |17-07-2024|Associate Prof. Sukhminder Singh| Maths Integration
-17-07-2024|Prof.Nisha Masson|UHV
+17-07-2024|Prof.Nisha Masson|Introduction to Value Education
-18-07-2024|Prof. Nisha Masson|Understanding harmony in family
-18-07-2024|Senior 2nd year student|They told us about the college website
+18-07-2024|Prof. Nisha Masson|Understanding in Harmony in Human being 18-07-2024|Senior 2nd year student|They told us about the college website
 |18-07-2024|Dr. Harwinder Singh|Sir give Introduction about NCC, Benefits of Joining NCC
 How to Join NCC